Synecdoche1/Void-NX/README.md

 # Features

-- Drag and drop, ready to use.
+- Drag and drop, ready to use from the moment you inject your payload!
 - Works on all Firmware versions, providing you can inject the payload.
 - Incognito enabled by default.
   - Enabled for both sysNAND and emuNAND
   - ***WARNING: THIS IS NOT KNOWN TO BE SAFE AND DOES NOT GUARENTEE YOU PROTECTION.***
 - Ready to use homebrew apps, all up to date.
 - Up-To-Date Atmosphere.
-- PC Tools available in the Zip.
+- PC Tools available in the Zip, to get you started!
 - Payloads available to use with a Payload launcher.
 - Lightweight!
 The total size is only:
   - SD Card: 70.7MB